 - Human Factors and Ergonomics

 FingerprintDive into the research topics of 'Using Neural Networks to predict HFACS unsafe acts from the pre-conditions of unsafe acts'.
 Together they form a unique fingerprint.

-- School of Mechanical, Aerospace and Automotive Engineering - Professor of Human Factors
+- School of Future Transport Engineering - Professor of Human Factors

 Person: Teaching and Research